Precise Spectroscopy of High-Frequency Oscillating Fields with a Single-Qubit Sensor: Effective RF signal in the transverse plane

-\textit{Effective RF signal in the transverse plane.--} We consider a generic two-level system acting as a quantum sensor described by the Hamiltonian $H_p=(\omega_0/2)\sigma_z$, with the Pauli operator $\sigma_z=|0\rangle\langle0|-|1\rangle\langle1|$.
+We consider a generic two-level system acting as a quantum sensor described by the Hamiltonian $H_p=(\omega_0/2)\sigma_z$, with the Pauli operator $\sigma_z=|0\rangle\langle0|-|1\rangle\langle1|$.
 The sensor is exposed to a fast-oscillating field, see Fig.\ref{fig:model} (a), with the interaction Hamiltonian assumed as $H_s=\vec{b}\cdot\vec{\sigma}\cos(\omega t+\varphi_s)$ and $\vec{\sigma}=(\sigma_x,\sigma_y,\sigma_z)$, where $\omega$ is the target frequency to be estimated and $\vec{b}=(b_x,b_y,b_z)$ is a vector of signal coupling strength.
 Conventional quantum lock-in detection usually measures the longitudinal field component of the target field, i.e. $z$-component, which is parallel to the quantization axis of the probe \cite{Ramsey1950,Kotler2011, Schmitt2017}, which however becomes invalid in the case of a fast-oscillating field.
 It can be seen from Fig.\ref{fig:model} (b) that experimentally accessible finite-width $\pi$ pulses fail to flip the probe spin fast enough to be resonant with the target field.
 As a result, actions on the probe carrying information about the target frequency can not coherently adds up.

-Instead, we measure transverse field components in the $x$-$y$ plane by tuning the energy splitting $\omega_0$ of the sensor close to the target frequency $\omega$.
-We remark that such a theoretical setting is feasible with a variety of experimental platforms, e.g. the ground-state energy levels of the NV center electron spin are split by a few gigahertz due to zero-field splitting and can be adjusted by an external static magnetic field \cite{Taylor2008}.
-Thus, we tune the difference $\Delta=\omega-\omega_0$ to be on the order of megahertz and make it satisfy $k_s=(b_x^2+b_y^2)^{1/2}\ll |\Delta|\ll \omega+\omega_0$, which results in an effective RF signal in the interaction picture with respect to $H_p=(\omega_0/2)\sigma_z$ as follows \cite{Supplement}
+In order to solve this issue the bare energy gap is used to set the probed frequency via the $x$-$y$ plane\cite{Chipaux2015}.
+As the bare states suffer from short coherence time dynamical decoupling was proved to be efficient in this regime\cite{Stark2017,Joas2017}.
+In this work we combine these methods with Qdyne with the aim to increase the resolution at high frequency.
+We measure transverse field components in the $x$-$y$ plane by tuning the energy splitting $\omega_0$ of the sensor close to the target frequency $\omega$.
+We remark that such a theoretical setting is feasible with a variety of experimental platforms, e.g. the ground-state energy levels of the NV center electron spin which are split by a few gigahertz due to zero-field splitting and can be adjusted by an external static magnetic field \cite{Taylor2008}.
+Thus, we tune the difference $\Delta=\omega-\omega_0$ to be on the order of megahertz and make it satisfy $k_s=(b_x^2+b_y^2)^{1/2}\ll |\Delta|\ll \omega+\omega_0$, which results in an effective RF signal in the interaction picture with respect to $H_p=(\omega_0/2)\sigma_z$ as follows (Appendix \ref{appendix-a})